 With that being said, we’ve had our fair share of rough experiences.
 From a few run-ins with corrupt police to poor road conditions and car trouble, we’ve had to learn and adapt on several occasions.
 This post offers up all of our pro-tips for driving in Mexico, as Americans who bought a Mexican car and drove all throughout the country.

 Lined with white-sand beaches, filled with snow-capped volcanoes and mountains, and inhabited by people with a welcoming and vibrant culture, Mexico is a country on most peoples’ bucket lists, and with good reason.
-After visiting Mexico many times and living and studying in one of its biggest cities, we have experienced first-hand just how incredible Mexico really is.
+After visiting Mexico many times and living and studying in one of its biggest cities for years, we have experienced first-hand just how incredible Mexico really is.

 1. Be Confident When Driving in Mexico